 I found myself thinking that this was a St Mary’s that I would not be inclined to support.

-I also found that some of emotional trauma Max was pushed through seemed contrived and distorted, designed to build sympathy for Max and St Mary’s without ever really saying why either deserves it..
+I also found that some of the emotional trauma Max was pushed through seemed contrived and distorted, designed to build sympathy for Max and St Mary’s without ever really saying why either deserves it.

 “A Symphony of Echoes” is still a good read, but unless the third book returns closer to the form of the first, “The Chronicles of St. Mary’s” and I will part company.